OfficialNovaAI/nova-wallet/README.md

 # Nova AI Wallet

-> ChatGPT-style wallet orchestration for crypto: chat, analyze, transact, and accept fiat payments without forcing users through complex wallet menus.
+> An **AI Agent for crypto wallet workflows**: chat, analyze, transact, and accept fiat payments without forcing users through complex wallet menus.

-Nova AI Wallet is **not a new wallet**.
-It is an intelligent interface layer that sits on top of existing wallets such as MetaMask and WalletConnect-compatible EVM wallets.
+Nova AI Wallet is **not a new wallet** and not just a chatbot.
+It is an **agentic wallet orchestration layer** that sits on top of existing wallets such as MetaMask and WalletConnect-compatible EVM wallets.
+The agent understands user intent, chooses the right tool, fetches real wallet/on-chain/payment data, prepares safe next actions, and leaves final transaction signing to the connected wallet.

 The product is Lisk-first, while the codebase already explores a broader multi-chain experience across Ethereum, Mantle, Polygon, Optimism, Arbitrum, Base, and testnets.

 ## Awards